Lachlan-Mayne/english-notes/Peter/Marketing.md

 - The most important implied term relating to customer purchase refers to the products acceptable quality
 - A product is of acceptable quality if it is fit for the purpose for which it is being sold, acceptable in appearance and finish, free from defects, safe, and durable

+**Warranties:**
+- A warranty is a promise by the business to repair or replace faulty products
+-

 **Ethics:**